the-go-getter/Page-ranker/README.md

-#Python Search Spider/Webcrawler, Page Ranker, and Visualizer
+<h1>Python Search Spider/Webcrawler, Page Ranker, and Visualizer</h1>

 <h4>This is a set of programs that emulate some of the functions of a search engine.
 They store their data in a SQLITE3
 database named 'spider.sqlite'.
 This file can be removed at any time to restart the process.</h4>